zonemaster/zonemaster/docs/public/using/backend/Using-Zonemaster-Backend-for-batch-testing.md

 ## Run a batch job

-A batch job can be just a few domain names or a list of millions of domain names.
+The `zmb` script is used for that purpose.
+A batch job can be started with just a few domain names or a list of millions of domain names.

 ### Start a batch job

-Here a small batch will be created:
+Creating a batch is done using `add_batch_job`:

 ```
 $ zmb add_batch_job --username myuser --api-key mykey --domain zonemaster.net --domain zonemaster.se --domain zonemaster.fr | jq